renpy/renpy/sphinx/source/atl.rst

     The number of pixels the displayable is offset by in the vertical direction.
 Positive values offset toward the bottom.

+.. transform-property:: xycenter

+    :type: (position, position)
+    :default: (0.0, 0.0)

+    Equivalent to setting pos to the value of this property, and anchor to (0.5, 0.5).

 .. transform-property:: xcenter

     :type: float